How to Disassemble an AR

 Step D3: Disassemble the Bolt Carrier Group

 In general, you should not take anything apart in the field if you could possibly drop and lose small parts.
 This is particularly applicable to the BCG.
 Only field strip the BCG if you can keep track of the small parts.
 While should should periodically disassemble the BCG fully for inspection, its not something you need to do every time you shoot the gun.
-We recommend that you detail strip the BCG every thousand rounds or so for detailed cleaning and inspection of the bolt components.
+We recommend that you field strip the BCG every thousand rounds or so for cleaning and inspection of the bolt components.
+Detailed strip can be done less frequently or as needed.

 Step D3a: Field Strip the BCG